scuttlebutt-eu/important-documents/proposal-membership.md

 If some members stop vouching other members such that membership would split in disjoint groups:
  1. The largest group is the official consortium;
- 2. otherwise, the consortium is dissolved and its assets are liquidated and transferred to the Secure-Scuttlebutt Consortium Open.
+ 2. otherwise, the consortium is dissolved and its assets are liquidated and transferred to the Secure-Scuttlebutt Consortium Open Collective.

 The other disjoint groups shall create new consortiums with different names.